wangguohao-github/project_gazebo_aruco/docs/simulation/intro_ros2_uav.md

 The two current most common autopilot firmware's in use in research settings are [Ardupilot](https://ardupilot.org/copter/index.html) which offers the Arducopter firmware, and [PX4](https://px4.io/) which offers Multicopter firmware.
 Both these firmwares are very extensive and cover numerous use cases.
 However, for our purposes we will only cover enabling autonomous flight through observing the *mode* of the autpilot.

+Note that other autopilots such as [Betaflight](https://betaflight.com/), [INAV](https://github.com/iNavFlight/inav) and others used for other use cases.

 Both Ardupilot and PX4 use the concept of flight modes, where each mode operates a supports different levels or types of flight stabilisation and/or autonomous functions.
 Traditionally this is for pilots to change between different controller layouts for different applications.
 It's necessary to change to the correct mode for safe and controllable flight.
 The following table shows the most often used flight modes within Starling.

 | [Ardupilot Mode](https://ardupilot.org/copter/docs/flight-modes.html) 	| [PX4 Mode](https://docs.px4.io/v1.12/en/getting_started/flight_modes.html)  	| Functionality                                                                                 	|